wbrawner/jelos.org/docs/configure/themes.md

 Members of our Community create themes as well.
 This list is not exhaustive but here are a few that have been shared on discord that are known to work well:

-- [es-theme-gbz35-jelos](https://github.com/booYah187/es-theme-gbz35-jelos) by booYah187: Known to work well on 4:3 aspect ratio devices
+- [es-theme-gbz35-jelos](https://github.com/booYah187/es-theme-gbz35-jelos) by booYah187: Known to work well on 4:3 aspect ratio
+- [es-theme-albedo](https://github.com/mluizvitor/es-theme-albedo) by mluizvitor: Known to work well on 3:2, 4:3 and 5:3 aspect ratios
+- [es-theme-elementerial](https://github.com/mluizvitor/es-theme-elementerial) by mluizvitor: Known to work well on 3:2, 4:3 and 5:3 aspect ratios

 ## Creating Your Own Theme